johnno1962/InjectionIII/README.md

 Injection now includes the higher level `Vaccine` functionality, for more information consult the [project README](https://github.com/zenangst/Vaccine) or one of the [following](https://medium.com/itch-design-no/code-injection-in-swift-c49be095414c) [references](https://medium.com/@robnorback/the-secret-to-1-second-compile-times-in-xcode-9de4ec8345a1).

-### App Tracing (SwiftTrace)
+### Method Tracing menu item (SwiftTrace)

-It's possible to inject tracing aspects into your program that don't affect it's operation but log every method call and where possible their arguments.
+It's possible to inject tracing aspects into your program that don't affect it's operation but log every method call.
+Where possible it will also decorate their arguments.
 You can add logging to all methods in your app's main bundle or the frameworks it uses or trace calls to system frameworks such as UIKit or SwiftUI.
+If you opt into "Type Lookup", custom types in your appliction can also be decorated using the CustomStringConvertable conformance or the default formatter for structs.

 These features are implemented by the package [SwiftTrace](https://github.com/johnno1962/SwiftTrace) which is built into the InjectionBundle.
 If you want finer grain control of what is being traced, include the following header file in your project's bridging header and a subset of the internal api will be available to Swift (after an injection bundle has been loaded):

 ```C++
 #import "/Applications/InjectionIII.app/Contents/Resources/SwiftTrace.h"
 ```
-The "Trace UI" menu item can be mimicked by using the following call:
+The "Trace Main Bundle" menu item can be mimicked by using the following call:

 ```Swift
  NSObject.swiftTraceMainBundleMethods()